THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Tiana’s Place has a New Orleans Jazz theme.
 It serves a traditional style southern cooking menu.
 It also has a buffet breakfast most days and sometimes serves a buffet lunch.
 This can be a good alternative to the much busier Beach Blanket Buffet.

 Animator’s Palate is an incredibly innovative restaurant which is found on all of the Disney ships.
 It is described as a dinner show.
-As you arrive in Animator’s Palate you will see the pictures on the walls – as the evening goes on the pictures come to life and change.
+As you arrive in Animator’s Palate you will see the beautiful pictures on the walls.
+As the evening goes on the pictures come to life and change.